Tell us what you think about the information on this page and how you’re using it. Take our survey.

 Example

 Willie ends a six-month assignment on Friday, February 12.
-He had been earning $800, working 4 days a week while on that assignment.
-He has a weekly pay period that runs from Sunday to Saturday.
+He had been earning $800 per work week on that assignment.
 He is offered another assignment that begins on April 15, which he accepts.
 Family Day falls on February 15, but because he is on a lay-off when the holiday occurs, he is entitled only to public holiday pay for Family Day (no substitute day off).

-The public holiday pay is calculated as the regular wages earned ($800) in the pay period prior to the holiday, divided by four (the number of days he worked in that period).
-In this case, Willie is entitled to $200 in public holiday pay.
+The public holiday pay is calculated as the regular wages earned in the four work weeks prior to the work week of the public holiday ($800 X 4 = $3,200) divided by 20.
+In this case, Willie is entitled to $160 in public holiday pay.

 Termination of assignment